-The Commission has analysed the Rule change request and assessed the issues arising out of this Rule change request.
+The Commission has analysed the Rule Change Request and assessed the issues/propositions arising out of this Rule Change Request.
 For the reasons set out below, the Commission has determined that a Rule should be made.
-Its analysis of the proposed Rule is also set out below.
+Its analysis of the Rule proposed by the Rule Proponent is also set out below.